vlrprbttst/valeriopierbattista.com-2017/_src/blog/_posts/2014-09-06-grunt-boilerplate-for-front-end-developers-and-webdesigners.md

  - <strong>src</strong>: contains the uncompressed images you save from photoshop
 - <strong>dist</strong>: contains the compressed images (the ones you will link to in your project) Every time you save an image in the <strong>src</strong> folder (or in its subfolders), it will be compressed and saved in the <strong>dist</strong> folder.
 This will occur only when you add a new image to the <strong>src</strong>
   folder and only the <a href="https://github.com/tschaub/grunt-newer">newer</a> image will be compressed.
-What if you don’t need an image anymore?
+What if you don't need an image anymore?
 Just <a href="https://github.com/taylorcode/grunt-delete-sync">delete it</a>
   from the src folder and the dist folder will be updated accordingly.
  <strong>WARNING</strong>: if you start your project with an empty src folder, imagemin may not trigger.
  Hit  <code class="language-markup">ctrl+c</code>  then type  <code class="language-markup">Y</code> to exit grunt.
 Type  <code class="language-markup">grunt imagemin</code> .